anet-be/mlua/benchmarks/README.md

 These tests were run in Lua 5.4.4, on Linux kernel 5.4.0-117, with a 64-bit Intel© Core™ i7-8565U CPU @1.80GHz.

 *Note: You may not be able to reproduce the goSHA and cmumpsSHA results unless you have access to proprietary [Brocade software](https://www.uantwerpen.be/nl/projecten/anet/brocade/).
-I have, nevertheless, shown their results here a a discussion point.
+I have, nevertheless, shown their results here as a discussion point.

 ## String Strip

-Here are the benchmarks additional results
+Here are the benchmark results for different functions to strip strings:

 ```
 USER time measured
         data size:           10B           1kB           1mB
-luaStripCharsPrm           1.2us         3.1us     2,151.9us
+luaStripCharsPrm           1.1us         3.1us     2,204.0us
-luaStripCharsDb            3.4us         6.5us     1,945.8us
+luaStripCharsDb            3.2us         6.0us     2,074.1us
-cmumpsStripChars           0.4us        25.0us    25,324.7us
+cmumpsStripChars           0.4us        20.2us    19,822.6us
-mStripChars                1.5us         2.9us     1,415.8us
+mStripChars                2.6us        10.4us     7,779.9us
 ```

 These show several more facts of interest:

 - **luaStripCharsPrm** is a very simple string strip() function using Lua pattern matching, essentially equal to `match(string, '^[<chars>]*(.*[^<chars>])')` except with a minor tweak to improve speed on blank strings.
 The string is passed in and returned via MLua function call parameters.
 It should be noted that since this implementation uses Lua's built-in string matching, it is essentially a C implementation inside some pretty Lua wrapping paper.
 - **luaStripCharsDb** is the same only the string is not passed/returned in the MLua function call parameters.
 Instead, the Lua function fetches the string from a YDB local using ydb.get('string') and returns it using ydb.set('result', value).
 It takes three times as long for small strings.
 This shows that parameter passing is considerably faster than ydb get/set, and suggests that the efficiency of ydb.get/set should be investigated for improvement.
 - **cmumpsStripChars** is a C implementation of strip(), called directly by YDB (not via MLua).
 This is the fastest solution with small strings, showing, as we expect, that the function call overhead for C is very small.
-However, for larger strings this function is rather inefficient, which suggests is could benefit significantly from an improved algorithm.
-In theory, it should be able to be faster than Lua on all string sizes, using the logic that Lua itself is written in C and yet has, at the very least, more startup overhead (as seen in the small string column)
+However, for larger strings this function is less efficient, which suggests it could benefit from an improved algorithm.
 - **mStripChars** is Brocade's native M implementation of strip().
 This shows that M is no sluggard, but in the case of small strings, Lua wins -- probably because the M implementation requires many complex setup steps.